Zeyu-Li/figma-docs/README.md

       ![colored](img/colored.jpg)

-      * Starting from the top (brown section), we have the alignment tickers.
+      * Starting from the top (brown section), we have the alignment tickets.
 This aligns the current objects to the artboard (all items individually unless they are grouped)
       * the x and y position of the object, the width/height (and a lock aspect ratio toggle), angle and if it is a shape, there will be a rounded corner option
       * constraints to the object (mostly used when resizing artboard/parent element) and if it will be fixed while scrolling
       * layer mix type (much like Photoshop's)